paudetseis/academic-kickstart/content/authors/pietroniro/_index.md

 - Alumni
 ---

-Erica Pietroniro is an MSc student in Earth Sciences at the University of Ottawa, working with Claire Perry at the Canadian Hazard Information Services.
+Erica Pietroniro obtained an MSc in Earth Sciences at the University of Ottawa, working with Claire Perry at the Canadian Hazard Information Services.
+She is now a PhD student at Simon Fraser University studying real-time geophysical hazard monitoring at Mt.
+Meager, British Columbia, Canada.